dmt4/sfa-mer/README.md

   - Make sure the .sh files are executable and start the 'fullbuild.sh' script.
 After a shortwhile it will ask for the root password to enter the Mer chroot.

-  - If all goes suffessfull, after an hour or so, a freshly baked image shall appear in the current working directory.
+  - If all goes successfull, after an hour or so, a freshly baked image should be found in the current working directory.

-  - The scrips below fullbuild.sh, responsible for the different activities, can be executed in standalone mode after initial fullbuild.sh, to repeat certain parts of the build.
+  - The scripts below fullbuild.sh, responsible for the different activities, can be executed in standalone mode after initial fullbuild.sh, to repeat certain parts of the build.
 Of these, ahal.sh, build-img.sh and the combined hal-mw-and-img.sh are probably most useful.
 Each script contains a short description in its heading.

 ## Notes

-  - If you have ~/.scratchbox2 it will be autobacked up to ~/.scratchbox2-$(date +%d-%m-%Y.%H-%M-%S) .
+  - If you have ~/.scratchbox2 it will be autobacked up to ~/.scratchbox2-$(date +%d-%m-%Y.%H-%M-%S).

-  - After successfull build the different scripts can be used manually intependently to update certain parts of the build.
-However they are not ducumented yet.
+  - After a successfull build the different scripts can be used manually independently to update certain parts of the build.
+However they are not documented yet.

   - Repeated execution of the script is intended to only update the sources and rebuild the differences, the middleware and the image.

   - Before running the script ensure git is installed on the host, and your details are setup
     ```bash
-    git config --global user.email "you@example.com"
+    git config --global user.email "Add your e-mailadress here instead"
-    git config --global user.name "Your Name"
+    git config --global user.name "Add your full name here instead"
     ```

   - If building hybris-hal in parallel mode fails, try "-jobs 1" (see example below).

 ## **WARNING**

   **CLOSE THE UNHINDERED ROOT ACCESS AT PORT 2323 BEFORE CONNECTING TO THE NET**

 ## Usage example
 ```bash